joconnor-ml/osm-ai-tools/README.md

 ## Data Pipeline

+**Note: A Mapbox API token is required to download images.
+Simplest is using the MAPBOX_ACCESS_TOKEN environment variable.**

 Given a set of OSM tags that define a type of object, we can build a training set of images (Mapbox) and bounding boxes (OSM) that can be used to train object detection and classification models.